tpeczek/Demo.AspNetCore.JqGrid/README.md

 This demo application shows how jqGrid can be used in ASP.NET Core (with help of [Lib.AspNetCore.Mvc.JqGrid](https://github.com/tpeczek/Lib.AspNetCore.Mvc.JqGrid)).

-Beta packages for Lib.AspNetCore.Mvc.JqGrid are available on NuGet.
+Packages for Lib.AspNetCore.Mvc.JqGrid are available on NuGet.

 ## Donating
 Lib.AspNetCore.Mvc.JqGrid is a personal open source project.
 If Lib.AspNetCore.Mvc.JqGridc has been helpful to you, consider donating.
 Donating helps support Lib.AspNetCore.Mvc.JqGrid.